 Take a wander around this historic university town.
 Grab a bite to eat at Cambridge Chophouse and be sure to try your hand at Punting across the river.

-Warwick is around an hour, or so, by train from London and easily reached by on any day of the week – make sure to visit the ancient and ridiculously impressive castle, take a wander through the historic streets and experience a tour of beautiful Lord Leicester Hospital.
+Warwick is around an hour, or so, by train from London and easily reached on any day of the week – make sure to visit the ancient and ridiculously impressive castle, take a wander through the historic streets and experience a tour of the beautiful Lord Leicester Hospital.

 I’ve gotta say, the castle alone makes Warwick one of the best day trips from London if you love a little history.